-Note: (i) Eight questions will be set out of which the student shall be required to attempt to five questions (ii) All questions carry equal marks
+Note: (i) Eight questions will be set out of which the student shall be required to attempt to

 Introduction to Data Mining, Major Issues in Data Mining, Applications of Data Mining, Social impacts of data mining.
 Data Preprocessing, Data warehousing, Data Mining primitives, Association Rule Mining.
 Classification and Predication, Cluster Analysis, Mining complex Types of data.